chifleytech/spark/README.md

 # spark

-A `debian:stretch` based [Spark](http://spark.apache.org) container.
+A `debian:stretclch` based [Spark](http://spark.apache.org) container.
 Use it in a standalone cluster with the accompanying `docker-compose.yml`, or as a base for more complex recipes.

 ## docker example